willduff/mixedreality-enthusiast-guide/docs/troubleshooting-windows-mixed-reality.md

 If these steps do not resolve the problem, then delete your environment data and set up the boundary again.

-### The system is presenting me with UI that asks me to choose setup for all experiences or seated/standing, and I see my bounds
+### The system is presenting me with UI that asks me to choose setup for all experiences or seated/standing, and I see my bounds.

-This is caused by the device taking too long to find the bounds.
+The device is taking too long to find the bounds.
 You can bypass this message by choosing the option to use a boundary and you will be taken to your Windows Mixed Reality Home with your bounds present.

-### I frequently see a message saying "I've lost my bounds"
+### I frequently see a message saying "I've lost my bounds".

 The tracking system is having a hard time tracking and identifying your environment.
 In this state, the device can no longer display your bounds and the headset switches to 3DOF to keep you from to bumping into things in the real world until it locates your bounds again.
 To fix this:
 1. Make sure that the room has enough light.